-The week around 15 October has been chosen for holding this event as a tribute to the European Charter of Local Self-Government, opened for signature on that date in 1985.
+The activities can be organised throughout the year, culminating in a flagship event around the 15 October as a tribute to the European Charter of Local Self-Government, opened for signature on that date in 1985.

 Through its online platform, updated by the partaking authorities, the ELDW also functions as a network of local and regional authorities and their associations to share their events and activities organised to boost citizen participation, and to get ideas and inspiration from each other’s experiences.

 The sample of activities organised in the framework of the ELDW includes a large variety of approaches to develop the different dimensions and themes of citizen participation.
-Participating authorities and associations may choose to develop activities which are related to the current theme of the ELDW or to the priorities of their community.
 Examples on the types of events that are being organised in the framework of the ELDW can be found in the thematic ideas section or by searching for events by country on the dedicated online platform.

 Who can take part in ELDW?

-The ELDW is intended for local and regional authorities (local communities, cities, municipalities, provinces, regions).
+The ELDW is intended for local and regional authorities (local communities, cities, municipalities, provinces, regions and associations of local and regional authorities).
 Citizens and NGOs are both the principal beneficiaries of the ELDW’s activities, and its main actors.
 Young people can also play an essential role in making the Week’s messages widely known, and the Youth and Children Councils are strongly encouraged to participate in the Week.

-- Registering their participation as a Partner in the current edition, organising their own initiatives involving citizens and other local partners, focusing on activities related to their competencies (cultural, education, social and health services, ombudsmen offices, etc.).
+- By registering their participation as a Partner in the current edition, organising their own initiatives involving citizens and other local partners, focusing on activities related to their competencies (cultural, education, social and health services, etc.).

-- Co-operating with other participating local authorities by supporting their initiatives with their institutional logo and by financial or ‘in-kind’ support (printing leaflets, providing equipment, printing the ELDW posters and leaflets).
+- By co-operating with other participating local authorities by supporting their initiatives with their institutional logo and by financial or ‘in-kind’ support (printing leaflets and ELDW posters, providing equipment).

-- Disseminating information to local authorities in the region/county to raise awareness of the ELDW and the role of the Council of Europe and the Congress in promoting local democracy.
+- Disseminating information to local authorities in the region/county to raise awareness of the ELDW and the role of the Congress in promoting local democracy.